History of Maryland: Precolonial history

-By 1000 AD, there were about 8,000 Native Americans, all Algonquian-speaking, living in what is now the state, in 40 different villages.
-By the 17th century, the state was populated by a mix of Iroquoian and Algonquian peoples.
-These were the Susquehannocks (west of the Delaware River), the Tuscarora and Tockwogh (on the Delmarva Peninsula between the Delaware and Indian Rivers), the Piscataway (surrounding the Potomac River from Washington D.C. south) and the Nanticoke (Delmarva Peninsula, south of the Indian River).
+By 1000 AD, about 8,000 Native Americans were living in what is now the state, in 40 different villages.
+By the 17th century, the state was populated by a vairety of tribes.
+These were the Susquehannocks (west of the Delaware River), the Tuscarora, Tockwogh (on the Delmarva Peninsula between the Delaware and Indian Rivers), the Piscataway (surrounding the Potomac River from Washington D.C. south) and the Nanticoke (Delmarva Peninsula, south of the Indian River).
 John Smith labelled the Tuscarora as the Kuskarawock on an early map from 1606, but they shortly thereafter moved west to join the Meherrin and Nottoway in Virginia.
-Meanwhile, the Tockwogh may have moved to New York and/or been given refuge by the Susquehannock.
-They are noted as the Akhrakovaetonon and Trakwaerronnons, which seems similar to Tockwogh.
-They were extinct as a people by the end of the 17th century, however.
+Meanwhile, the Tockwogh may have moved to New York and/or been adopted by the Susquehannock.
+They were guessed to be the same as the Akhrakovaetonon and Trakwaerronnons, which seemed similar to Tockwogh.
+They were extinct as a tribe by the end of the 17th century, however.

 The following Piscataway tribes lived on the eastern bank of the Potomac, from south to north: Yaocomicoes, Chopticans, Nanjemoys, Potopacs, Mattawomans, Piscataways, Patuxents, and Nacotchtanks.
 The area in which the Nacotchtank lived is now the District of Columbia.
 On the west bank of the Potomac river in what is now Virginia were the related tribes of the Patawomeck and the Doeg.
 Further west in the Appalachian Mountains, the Shawnee lived near Oldtown at a site abandoned around 1731.
 On the Eastern Shore of the Chesapeake, from south to north, there were the Nanticoke tribes: Annemessex, Assateagues, Wicomicoes, Nanticokes, Chicacone, and, on the north bank of the Choptank River, the Choptanks.
 The Tockwogh tribe lived near the headwaters of the Chesapeake near what is now Delaware.
 They were driven further north by enemies and eventually broke apart, with some staying in the region, others merging with the Nanticoke and others, known as the Conoy, migrated west into West Virginia.
 Some appeared around the end of the 18th century at Fort Detroit in Michigan.